motu-tool/q2-mOTUs/tutorial/README.md

 # Conclusions

-We have demonstrated, that `q2-mOTUs` plugin allows taxonomical profiling of metagenomic sequencing data.
-Its output is versatile and can be used for robust downstream analysis in QIIME2.
+`q2-mOTUs` plugin allows taxonomical profiling of metagenomic sequencing data.
+We demonstrated, that its output can be used for robust downstream analysis in QIIME2, thus complementing already existing software.